brettz9/intl-dom/README.md

     dynamically from a locale); one might also use:
     [i18nizeElement](https://github.com/brettz9/i18nizeElement)
 2. Translator name and/or contact info
-3. Local variables (See the "Local variables" section)
+3. `locals` - See the "Local variables" section
-4. Switches (See the "Switches (Conditionals (including plurals))" section)
+4. `switches` - See the "Conditionals/Plurals" section

+### Built-in styles

-### "plain"
+#### "plain"

 This format is just a simple key-value map.
-Its advantage is in its brevity, and its disadvantage is that additional meta-data cannot be added inline, e.g., a `description` of the locale entry (see the "rich" format).
+Its advantage is in its brevity.
+Its disadvantage is that additional meta-data cannot be added inline, e.g., a `description` of the locale entry (see the "rich" format).

 ```json